Table of Contents

-Enter the number of agricultural employees on your payroll during the pay period that included March 12, 2014.
-Do not include household employees, persons who received no pay during the pay period, pensioners, or members of the Armed Forces.
+Enter the number of agricultural employees on your payroll during the pay period that included March 12, 2015.
+Don't include household employees, persons who received no pay during the pay period, pensioners, or members of the Armed Forces.

 An entry of 250 or more on line 1 indicates that you must file Forms W-2 electronically.
 Call the SSA at 1-800-772-6270 or visit the SSA's Employer W-2 Filing Instructions & Information website at www.socialsecurity.gov/employer for more information about filing electronically.

 Enter the total cash wages subject to social security tax that you paid to your employees for farmwork during the calendar year.
 Enter the amount before deductions.
-Cash wages include checks, money orders, etc. Do not include the value of noncash items, such as food or lodging, or pay for services other than farmwork.
+Cash wages include checks, money orders, etc. Don't include the value of noncash items, such as food or lodging, or pay for services other than farmwork.
 See Purpose of Form 943, earlier, for household employee information.
 See section 3 of Pub.
-51 (Circular A) for information on taxable wages.
+51 for information on taxable wages.

-For 2014, the rate of social security tax on taxable wages is 6.2% (.062) for the employer and 6.2% (.062) for the employee or 12.4% (.124) for both.
-Do not report an employee's social security wages over $117,000 for 2014.
+For 2015, the rate of social security tax on taxable wages is 6.2% (.062) for the employer and 6.2% (.062) for the employee or 12.4% (.124) for both.
+Don't report an employee's social security wages over $118,500 for 2015.
 If you, as a qualifying employer, receive an approved Form 4029, Application for Exemption From Social Security and Medicare Taxes and Waiver of Benefits, from one or more of your employees, write “Form 4029” to the right of the entry space.

 Enter all wages that are subject to Additional Medicare Tax withholding.
 You are required to begin withholding Additional Medicare Tax in the pay period in which you pay wages in excess of $200,000 to an employee and continue to withhold it each pay period until the end of the calendar year.
 Additional Medicare Tax is only imposed on the employee.
 There is no employer share of Additional Medicare Tax.
 All wages that are subject to Medicare tax are subject to Additional Medicare Tax withholding if paid in excess of the $200,000 withholding threshold.

 For more information on what wages are subject to Medicare tax, see the chart, Special Rules for Various Types of Services and Payments, in section 15 of Pub.
-15 (Circular E).
-For more information on Additional Medicare Tax, visit IRS.gov and enter "Additional Medicare Tax" in the search box.
+15. For more information on Additional Medicare Tax, visit IRS.gov and enter "Additional Medicare Tax" in the search box.